vicyap/headscale-on-fly/README.md

 If you are on a network that blocks tailscale.com because it is a "VPN".

-I started this project because I was recently at a library, but their wifi network blocked access to tailscale.com.
+I started this idea because I was recently at a library, but their wifi network blocked access to tailscale.com.
 This prevented my Tailscale client from starting because it connects to https://controlplane.tailscale.com.